lwindolf/lzone-cheat-sheets/cheat-sheet/Scripting/Images.md

 ## ImageMagick

-In the commands below <input> is the name of the input file and output of the output file to be created
+In the commands below &lt;input> is the name of the input file and output of the output file to be created

 ### Resizing